mordachai/daggerheart-hud/README.md

 A heads-up display module for the Daggerheart system in Foundry VTT.
 Provides quick access to character resources and abilities without opening character sheets.

 Select your token and the HUD will appear.
-It's that simple (always active and apply/remove conditions are a work in progress)
+It's that simple (always active and apply/remove conditions are a work in progress). **Double click** on the portrait opens the **character sheet.**

 ## Features